rufuspollock/rufuspollock.com/content/post/wilber-2017-trump-and-a-post-truth-world.md

 > Technology had long moved into being the material-system correlate (in the Lower Right) of the cultural beliefs of the green stage (in the Lower Left).
 The green “Information Age” believed that all knowledge is equal, and it should be totally free and totally uncensored—it was common to say that the Net interprets censorship as a system failure and routes around it.
 But search engines did not prioritize knowledge in terms of truth, or goodness, or beauty, or inclusivity, or any depth, or any value system at all—not even a growth hierarchy of values or facts—just in terms of popularity and most use.
 Truth played no role in it.

 Aside: the incoherence of De Gustibus non Est Disputandum can be shown up by asking: where do those preferences come from?
 They did not fall from the sky ex machina, or from some foundational freely given choice.
-They were formed somehow and somewhere -- by our parents, our schoos, our culture.
+They were formed somehow and somewhere -- by our parents, our schools, our culture.
 Economics displays this weakness in spades: endogenous preferences are much-under-studied (and deeply problematic for the whole edifice). cf [Buddhist Economics][]

 [how-much]: https://artearthtech.com/2017/02/05/summary-how-much-is-enough-skidelsky-2012/
 [Buddhist Economics]: https://rufuspollock.com/2008/11/03/buddhist-economics/